Counterfeit money: History

-Counterfeiting is sufficiently prevalent throughout history that it has been called "the world's second-oldest profession".
-Coinage of money began in the region of Lydia around 600 B.C.
+Counterfeiting has occurred so frequently in history that it has been called "the world's second-oldest profession".
+Coinage of money began in the region of Lydia in Asia Minor around 600 BC.
 Before the introduction of paper money, the most prevalent method of counterfeiting involved mixing base metals with pure gold or silver.
 A common practice was to "shave" the edges of a coin.
 This is known as "clipping".
-Precious metals collected in this way could be used to produce counterfeit coinage.
-A fourrée is an ancient type of counterfeit coin, in which a base metal core has been plated with a precious metal to resemble its solid metal counterpart.
+Scraps of precious metals collected in this way could be melted down and even used to produce counterfeit coinage.
+A fourrée is an ancient type of counterfeit coin, in which counterfeiters plate a base-metal core with precious metal to resemble the solid-metal counterpart.

-When paper money was introduced in China in the 13th century, wood from mulberry trees was used to make money.
+The Chinese government issued paper money from the 11th century AD.
+In the 13th century, wood from mulberry trees was used to make banknotes.
 To control access to the paper, guards were stationed around mulberry forests, while counterfeiters were punished by death.

-In the 13th century, Mastro Adamo was mentioned by Dante Alighieri as a counterfeiter of the Florentine fiorino, punished with death by hanging.
+In the 13th century, Dante Alighieri wrote of Mastro Adamo as a counterfeiter of the Florentine fiorino, punished by burning at the stake.

 The English couple Thomas and Anne Rogers were convicted on 15 October 1690 for "Clipping 40 pieces of Silver".
 Thomas Rogers was hanged, drawn, and quartered while Anne Rogers was burnt alive.
-Evidence supplied by an informant led to the arrest of the last of the English Coiners "King" David Hartley, who was executed by hanging in 1770.
-The extreme forms of punishment were meted out for acts of treason against the State or Crown rather than a simple crime.In the late eighteenth and early nineteenth centuries, Irish immigrants to London were particularly associated with the spending (uttering) of counterfeit money, while locals were more likely to participate in the safer and more profitable forms of currency crime, which could take place behind locked doors.
+Evidence supplied by an informant led to the arrest of the last of the English coiners, "King" David Hartley, who was executed by hanging in 1770.
+The extreme forms of punishment were meted out because counterfeiting was regarded as a form of treason against the State or Crown rather than as a simple crime.

+In the late-eighteenth and early-nineteenth centuries, Irish immigrants to London acquired a reputation for the production and spending (uttering) of counterfeit money, while locals were more likely to participate in the safer and more profitable forms of currency crime, which could take place behind locked doors.
 These include producing the false money and selling it wholesale.